-Up at the crest of the hill at Arsenal and Gravois, the buildings are affected by the roar of traffic flying by.
-Widened in the early decades of the Twentieth Century, Gravois is now the equivalent of seven lanes wide… Continue Reading
+Update: See the intersection in 2014 and 2019.
+Up at the crest of the hill at Arsenal Street, Pennsylvania and Gravois avenues, the buildings are affected by the roar of traffic flying by.
+Widened in the early decades of the… Continue Reading

 I was never happy with my photos of St. Francis de Sales’s front facade, but I liked this one that I took with my new wide angle lens.